-- A current list of the organization's board of directors, editorial advisory board, trustees, or board of management, including their board position, occupation/expertise, and start date. - A current list of administrative and artistic/editorial staff or significant contractors, including name, position, and employment status (e.g., permanent; part-time).
+- A current list of the organization's board of directors, editorial advisory board, trustees, or board of management, including their board position, occupation/expertise, and start date. - A current list of administrative and artistic/editorial staff or significant contractors, including name, position, and employment status (e.g., permanent; part-time). - A copy of the constitution if the applicant is a not-for-profit organization, OR a statement of the primary purpose of the organization for all other applicants. - A completed Designated Priority Group Questionnaire and Equity Data Tool to be eligible for strategic funding.

-- A copy of the constitution if the applicant is a not-for-profit organization, OR a statement of the primary purpose of the organization for all other applicants. - Signed financial statements for the two most recently completed fiscal years, as per the table below.
+• Signed financial statements for the two most recently completed fiscal years, as per below.